← All varieties

 Fruit

-Skin: Downing describes the skin as pale yellowish green.
-Hedrick describes it as greenish-yellow, tinged with russet-red on the sun-exposed side, and covered with numerous dark gray spots.
+Skin: Downing describes pale yellowish green.
+Hedrick gives a more detailed account: greenish-yellow, tinged with russet-red on the sun-exposed side, and covered with numerous dark gray spots.

 Season